blefnk/relivator-nextjs-template/README.md

 - [ ] 66.
 Establish, document, and adhere to conventions, such as maintaining a single naming case style for files and variables.
 - [ ] 67.
 Establish a comprehensive i18n, using country and locale codes, and support even more languages.
 Ensure native speakers verify each language following machine translation.
 Consider to use the [next-international](https://github.com/QuiiBz/next-international) library.
 - [ ] 68.
 Ensure ultimate type-safety using strict mode in [TypeScript](https://typescriptlang.org) including ["Do's and Don'ts"](https://typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html) recommendations (without using [dangerous type assertions](https://youtube.com/watch?v=K9pMxqb5IAk), and with [optional types correct usage](https://youtube.com/watch?v=qy6IBZggXSQ), by also using `pnpm fix:ts` — once you run that, [TypeStat](https://github.com/JoshuaKGoldberg/TypeStat) will start auto-fixing TS typings); And also ensure type-safety with typedRoutes, zod, middleware, etc.
 - [ ] 69.
-Ensure the project lacks any unused items, including packages, libraries, variables, etc.
+Ensure the project lacks any unused items, such as packages, libraries, and variables.
+Also, make sure the project's code adheres to the [Never Nester principles](https://youtube.com/watch?v=CFRhGnuXG-4).
+Because, as Linus Torvalds once said, _If you need more than 3 levels of indentation, you're screwed anyway, and should fix your program_.
 - [ ] 70.
 Ensure project has full support for [GSAP](https://gsap.com) (GreenSock Animation Platform) library, with convient ways to use @gsap/react [useGSAP() hook](https://gsap.com/docs/v3/React/tools/useGSAP).
 - [ ] 71.
 Ensure full Next.js Edge support and compatibility.
 - [ ] 72.
 Ensure full [Biome](https://biomejs.dev), [Bun](https://bun.sh), and [Docker](https://docker.com) support and compatibility.